ajwills72/critical-thinking/docs/EvaluatingArgumentsInteractNotes.md

 both sides of the argument fully.
 When scaffolded, people produced on average six arguments on each side, eliminating my-side bias in their argumentation.

-So, to avoid my-side bias, sscaffold yourself!
+So, to avoid my-side bias, scaffold yourself!

  ____